Carl0s2/slapdash/README.md

 I used axios as the HTTP client to submit requests to the backend API

-I have hosted the static site on a free hosting platform infinityfree.
+I have hosted the static site on a free hosting platform infinityfree, and the web API is hosted on AWS.

 For the backend I created a new node project and used the express library to create an API.